 Oct.
 29: The Fray at the House of Blues (Dallas)

-Joe King, frontman of Colorado's The Fray, looks scary, but his band's music is as easily digestible as a Twinkie.
+Isaac Slade, frontman for Colorado's The Fray, looks scary, but the band's music is as easily digestible as a Twinkie.
 It's just as sugary sweet as well.

 Oct.
 29: Pat Green at Billy Bob's Texas (Fort Worth)